Students Transferring to NSCC:

 - Once the NSCC Registrar’s office receives your Official Transcript(s), it will be evaluated and any applicable credit will be recorded on your NSCC transcript.
 You will receive an e-mail notification stating that an update to your transcript has been made.

-- Once this process has been completed, you will be able to schedule an appointment at a New Student Advising day through Admissions or set up an advising appointment directly with the Dean who oversees your major.
+- Once this process has been completed, you will be able to schedule an advising appointment with an advisor in your academic major.

 Additional Information for Students Transferring Credits to NSCC: